Today was a typical day for me as a guitar teacher.

-But, if you do not have a built in camera or microphone, you will need to purchase these items before you can get started teaching online.
+But, if you don’t have a built in camera or microphone, you’ll need to purchase these items before you can get started teaching online.

 Skype and Google Video Chat

-Skype and Google Video Chat are two popular video conferencing programs that are free to download and use for your online guitar lessons.
+Skype and Google Hangouts are two popular video conferencing programs that are free to download and use for your online guitar lessons.

-Once you have a PayPal account, you will need to attach it to your bank account.
+Once you have a PayPal account, you’ll need to attach it to your bank account.

 PayPal guides you through this easy process step by step, and it allows you to transfer money from PayPal to a personal bank account whenever you please.

-Note: there is a small fee for some transactions on PayPal (not all), but it is not usually more than a few dollars per $100 that you accept from students.
+Note: there is a small fee for some transactions on PayPal (not all), but it’s not usually more than a few dollars per $100 that you accept from students.

-As well, if you do enough business through PayPal you will need to pay taxes on that money if you haven’t claimed it in another section of your tax return.
+As well, if you do enough business through PayPal you’ll need to pay taxes on that money if you haven’t claimed it in another section of your tax return.